-The AQA examination consists of four elements: speaking, reading, writing and listening.
+The Pearson examination consists of four elements: speaking, reading, writing and listening.

 The listening and reading tests require understanding and responding to different types of spoken and written German within the topic areas of the specification.
-These tests last 45 and 60 minutes respectively.

-The speaking exam consists of a prepared role-play, a presentation of a photo card on one of the topic areas and a conversation on two of three themes: 'identity and culture', 'local, national and international areas of interest' and 'study and employment'.
+The speaking exam consists of a prepared role-play, a presentation of a photo card on one of the topic areas and a conversation.

 The writing component involves messaging, structured writing tasks and short translation tasks.
-It lasts one hour 15 minutes.